-The operation of the regulated activities of the Issuer depends on licenses, authorizations, exemptions and dispensations.
-Approximately 94 percent of the Issuer's revenues are generated by the tariffs which apply to the electricity networks it operates.
-Such licenses, authorizations, exemptions and dispensations may be withdrawn or amended or additional conditions may be imposed on the regulated activities of the Issuer.
+The operation of the regulated activities of the Issuer depends on its licenses, authorisations, exemptions and dispensations.
+Approximately 94 per cent. of the Issuer's revenues are generated by the tariffs which apply to the electricity networks it operates.
+Such licenses, authorisations, exemptions and dispensations may be withdrawn or amended or additional conditions may be imposed on the regulated activities of the Issuer.
 Any such withdrawal or amendment or the imposition of any additional conditions could affect the revenue, profits and financial position of the Issuer.

-Given the specificity of the asset and the fact that no procedure or rules are spelled out in applicable regulations in case of a revocation or modification of the TSO license, it is very difficult to predict or describe all possible scenarios.
+Given the specificity of the asset and the fact that no procedure or rules are spelled out in applicable legislation in case of a revocation or modification of the TSO license, it is very difficult to predict or describe all possible scenarios.
 Accordingly, while considered very unlikely, in case of a final revocation or non-renewal of any of its licenses, ad hoc arrangements would have to be entered into in relation to the relevant electricity network assets owned by the Issuer in order to enable another party which would be appointed in lieu to operate such assets, and the Issuer would no longer be entitled to the regulated income in relation thereto.
 This would, however, raise a number of very complex issues in relation to further maintenance, personnel and future investments.
 To avoid such complexities, a more plausible scenario in the unlikely event that any license or permit would be revoked or not renewed is that the authorities would impose additional or new requirements or that this would delay the Issuer's contemplated investment plan.

-To date, the Issuer is the only entity which meets the relevant conditions to be appointed as TSO.
-To execute its activities of TSO, the Issuer has four licenses (see "Description of the Issuer - Introduction").
-Any of these can be revoked earlier if the Issuer would fail to maintain the human, technical and financial resources to guarantee the continuous and reliable operation of the grid in accordance with applicable legislation or the unbundling obligations described in Article 9 of the Electricity Law and the regional legislation.
+To date, the Issuer is the only entity that meets the relevant conditions to be appointed as TSO, both at national and regional level.
+To execute its activities of TSO, the Issuer has four TSO licenses (see "Description of the Issuer - Introduction").
+Any of these can be revoked earlier if the Issuer would fail to maintain the human, technical and financial resources to guarantee the continuous and reliable operation of the grid in accordance with applicable legislation or fail to comply with the unbundling obligations described in Article 9 of the Electricity Law (resulting in a loss of its certification) and the regional legislation.